ocean-tracking-network/biologging_standardization/templates/device-metadata.md

 ## Table S1: Device metadata template

+Metadata describing instrument specifications and included sensors, such as those providing horizontal, vertical, environmental, physiological, and accelerometry data.
+The Device metadata template is to be completed by the instrument manufacturer and should be provided to the researcher using the device or, in cases where data uploading to a compliant repository is done directly by the manufacturer, should be uploaded with the data.
+All attributes are mandatory, but fields can be “unknown” or “NA” if data do not exist or are not applicable to a specific device.
+Sensor metadata can be repeated for any number of separate sensors on a device, with separate sensors assigned Roman numerals (Sensor I, Sensor II, Sensor III, etc.).

+ISO: International Organization for Standardization

 | attributeName | description | standard | format |
 | ------------- | ----------- | -------- | -------- |